Lidargraphs

 Lidargraph: Old 4th Ward Skate Park (2024) - cropped detail

-I have always been obsessed with the legacy of eccentric millionaire and Coca-Cola heir Asa Candler Jr. (1880-1953).
-The original reason I procured a LiDAR scanner was to scan the eccentric architectural follies that he built in Atlanta to accompany a friend’s book on Candler .
-One of the hardest projects I’ve ever attempted is to scan Candler’s massive Westview Cemetery Abbey, Atlanta’s weirdest and greatest building.
-Begun in 1940 and still partially unfinished, it contains 11,444 crypts, intricate stained glass, soaring vaulted ceilings, a pipe organ, nuclear fallout drinking water supplies, and even a secret movie theater.
+I have always been a little obsessed with the legacy of eccentric millionaire and Coca-Cola heir Asa Candler Jr. (1880-1953).
+The original reason I procured a LiDAR scanner was to scan the eccentric architectural follies that he built in Atlanta to accompany a friend’s book on Candler.
+We scanned Candler’s massive Westview Cemetery Abbey, Atlanta’s weirdest and greatest building.
+Begun in 1940 and still partially unfinished, it contains 11,444 crypts, intricate stained glass, soaring vaulted ceilings, a pipe organ, Cold War-era drinking water supplies in the event of nuclear war, and even a secret movie theater.